 - Providing comfortable and independent housing for older financially and socially disadvantaged people.

-For people without beneficiaries or those wanting to achieve something very significant, you can donate your entire estate or a percentage of it as a gift.
+For people without beneficiaries, or for those wanting to achieve something very significant, you can donate your entire estate or a percentage of it as a gift.

 Your donation will continue the legacy of our founders and support some of the most vulnerable people in our community well into the future.

-If you would like more information about leaving a gift in your Will to mecwacare, please call the General Manager of Marketing, Communications and Fundraising on 03 8573 4868 or email email@example.com.
+If you would like more information about leaving a gift to mecwacare in your will, please phone the General Manager of Marketing, Communications and Fundraising on 03 8573 4868, or email firstname.lastname@example.org.